Chuck Yeager: Post-retirement and in popular culture

 In 2009, Yeager participated in the documentary The Legend of Pancho Barnes and the Happy Bottom Riding Club, a profile of his friend Pancho Barnes.
 The documentary was screened at film festivals, aired on public television in the United States, and won an Emmy Award.

 On October 14, 1997, on the 50th anniversary of his historic flight past Mach 1, he flew a new Glamorous Glennis III, an F-15D Eagle, past Mach 1.
 The chase plane for the flight was an F-16 Fighting Falcon piloted by Bob Hoover, a longtime test, fighter, and aerobatic pilot who had been Yeager's wingman for the first supersonic flight.
 At the end of his speech to the crowd in 1997, Yeager concluded, "All that I am ...
 I owe to the Air Force".
 Later that month, he was the recipient of the Tony Jannus Award for his achievements.

 On October 14, 2012, on the 65th anniversary of breaking the sound barrier, Yeager did it again at the age of 89, flying as co-pilot in a McDonnell Douglas F-15 Eagle piloted by Captain David Vincent out of Nellis Air Force Base.

-In October 2016, Yeager reached international headlines when a Twitter argument he was having with an Irish teenager led to him lashing out at the British and Irish, namely calling Irish people British, and labeling all British people as "nasty" and "arrogant".
-No stranger to controversy in his life, this was one of Yeager's last major public faux-pas.